Nukesor/pueue/README.md

     -v, --verbose    Verbose mode (-v, -vv, -vvv)

 OPTIONS:
-    -a, --address <address>    The URL for the daemon.
-Overwrites the address in the config file -p, --port <port>          The port for the daemon.
+    -p, --port <port>    The port for the daemon.
 Overwrites the port in the config file

-ARGS:
-    <config>    Optional custom config path

 SUBCOMMANDS:
     add         Enqueue a task for execution
-    clean       Remove all finished tasks from the list (also clears logs). edit        Edit the command of a stashed or queued task. enqueue     Enqueue stashed tasks.
-They'll be handled normally afterwards. help        Prints this message or the help of the given subcommand(s) kill        Kill running tasks.
+    clean       Remove all finished tasks from the list (also clears logs) edit        Edit the command of a stashed or queued task enqueue     Enqueue stashed tasks.
+They'll be handled normally afterwards help        Prints this message or the help of the given subcommand(s) kill        Kill running tasks
     log         Display the log output of finished tasks parallel    Set the amount of allowed parallel tasks pause       Pause the daemon and all running tasks.
 A paused daemon won't start any new tasks.
 Daemon and tasks can be continued with `start`
     remove      Remove tasks from the list.
-Running or paused tasks need to be killed first. reset       Kill all running tasks, remove all tasks and reset max_id. restart     Enqueue tasks again.
+Running or paused tasks need to be killed first reset       Kill all running tasks, remove all tasks and reset max_id restart     Enqueue tasks again
     send        Send something to a task.
 Useful for sending confirmations ('y\n') show        Show the output of a currently running task This command allows following (like `tail -f`) start       Wake the daemon from its paused state.
-Also continues all paused tasks. stash       Stashed tasks won't be automatically started.
-Either `enqueue` them, to be normally handled or explicitly `start` them.
+Also continues all paused tasks stash       Stashed tasks won't be automatically started.
+Either `enqueue` them, to be normally handled or explicitly `start` them
     status      Display the current status of all tasks switch      Switches the queue position of two commands.
 Only works on queued and stashed commands
 ```